zerogtiger/personal-site/public/_posts/nvim_tutorial/prereq.md

 On Linux, edit the `.bashrc` file found in your home directory and add `export PATH="<path-to-directory>:$PATH"`, save the file, then restart the terminal.

-For Windows users, follows [this guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+For Windows users, follow [this guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
 </details>

 ## Package installation